otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-ci-cd-github-actions-javascript-2/README.md

 ---

-### Task 1 - Basic CI _(Easy)_
+### Task 1 - Integration Test Workflow _(Easy)_

-On your **Practice Project** branch, create `.github/workflows/ci.yml` that:
+Create `.github/workflows/ci.yml` that:

 1. Triggers on push to `main` and on pull requests targeting `main`
-2. Sets up Node.js 20
+2. Spins up a PostgreSQL service container
-3. Installs dependencies with `npm ci`
+3. Sets up Node.js 24 and installs dependencies with `npm ci`
+4. Applies Prisma migrations with `npx prisma migrate deploy`
-4. Runs your test suite with `npm run test`
+5. Runs your test suite with `npm run test`

+> **Note:** A database service container is required because your tests from Week 06 make real database calls.
+A workflow without one will always fail.

 ---

-### Task 2 - Integration Test Workflow _(Easy)_

-Extend your CI workflow to spin up a PostgreSQL service container and run your integration tests against a real database.
-Apply Prisma migrations before running tests.

-> **Reminder:** Your integration tests were written in Week 06 and test the same endpoints you verified manually in Postman.
-The workflow here automates that process - the same requests, the same assertions, but now running automatically on every push.

----

-### Task 3 - Format and Lint Workflow _(Easy)_
+### Task 2 - Format and Lint Workflow _(Easy)_

 Create `.github/workflows/lint.yml` that runs on every pull request targeting `main` with two steps:

 1. `npm run format:check` - fails if any file is not Prettier-formatted
 2. `npm run lint:check` - fails if any ESLint errors are found

-> **Reminder:** Your `format:check` and `lint:check` scripts were configured in Weeks 04–05.
-If either command doesn't exist in your `package.json`, set it up now before creating the workflow.

-Verify it works by temporarily introducing a formatting error (e.g. remove a semicolon or add extra whitespace) and confirming the workflow fails.
+Verify it works by temporarily introducing a formatting error (e.g. remove a semicolon or add extra whitespace) and confirming the workflow fails as expected.

 ---

-### Task 4 - Environment Variable Audit _(Easy)_
+### Task 3 - Environment Variable Audit _(Easy)_

 In `week-07-github-actions-considerations.md`, explain: